learn-tdd-in/learntdd.in/vue/index.md

    },
 ```

 Now the component test passes.
 That's great!
-Now we step back up again to run our feature test and we get:
+Now we step back up again to run our end-to-end test and we get:

 ```bash
 Expected to find content: ‘New message’ but never did.